George Lincoln Rockwell: Alex Haley interviews (1965–1966)

 In 1965, Rockwell was contacted by Playboy magazine, interested in an interview.
-While Rockwell worried that agreeing to an interview with such a publication might make him seem hypocritical due to his antisemitic criticisms of pornography, he agreed to it due to the possible publicity it could garner for him.
+While Rockwell worried that agreeing to an interview with such a publication might make him seem hypocritical due to his criticisms of pornography, he agreed to it due to the possible publicity it could garner for him.
 The interview was conducted by Alex Haley at ANP headquarters.
 Prior to agreeing to the interview, Haley reassured Rockwell that he was not Jewish, but did not tell him that he was Black.
 Rockwell discussed in the interview his Holocaust denial, his plans to get power, and his views on both Black and Jewish people.
 Haley did not emotionally respond in the interview.
 Four more interviews between Rockwell and Haley were conducted over the next year.
 Rockwell and Haley continued to write to each other following these interviews, with Rockwell addressing his letters to Haley "V.I.N."
 (Very Important Nigger).

 The interview was finally published in April 1966 in Playboy.
 Rockwell complained that the text had been distorted by a rewriter whom he alleged to be Jewish.
 The interview was Rockwell's greatest success in broadcasting Holocaust denial to the public, increasing interest and income for his movement, in addition to making Rockwell a wanted speaker within the college circuit.
 Marlon Brando won an Emmy Award for his portrayal of Rockwell in the adaption of Haley's book Roots: The Saga of an American Family.